protobufjs/protobuf.js/README.md

 Usage
 -----

 Each message type provides a set of methods with each method doing just one thing.
-This allows to avoid unnecessary operations where [performance](#performance) is a concern but also forces a user to perform verification explicitly where necessary - for example when dealing with user input.
+This avoids unnecessary operations where [performance](#performance) is a concern but also forces a user to perform verification explicitly where necessary - for example when dealing with user input.

 Note that **Message** below refers to any message type.
 See the next section for the definition of a [valid message](#valid-message).